 There are numerous types of thigh high stockings to choose from when building a cute grunge style outfit.
-The most popular style is the fishnet stockings brought into the limelight by Courtney Love.
+The most popular style is the fishnet stockings.

 Knitted skull cap beanies are a popular grunge accessory that can be worn to give a statement.

 Bandanas have always been a cool way to accessorize a grunge style look.
 You can tie it like a headband or like a scarf to secure your disheveled locks.

 Grunge hair is messy, sweaty, and unwashed.
 Kurt Cobain inspires this unkempt look.
 Designers stated that his hair was like that due to the fact that he was too lazy to wash it with shampoo.

 Over the years, dyed hair also became a part of the grunge aesthetic.
 Girls and boys inspired by the grunge fashion dye their hair in various colors to portray the 90s hairstyle vibes.